AronSomi/FreezerFixer/README.md

 # FreezerFixer
 An application that moddells your freezer and helps you to keep it tidy.
+I figured out it this is a implmentation of a 3D bin packing problem.

 The model-wiev-controller design pattern will be used.